 custom header.
 Here is how to achieve this using the config system:

-Injector: ShortCachingPolicy: class: CachingPolicy properties: cacheAge: 300 LongCachingPolicy: class: CachingPolicy properties: cacheAge: 3600 CustomPolicy: class: CustomHeaderPolicy properties: headers: Custom-Header: "Hello" HomePage_Controller: dependencies: Policies: - '%$LongCachingPolicy' Page_Controller: dependencies: Policies: - '%$ShortCachingPolicy' - '%$CustomPolicy'
+SilverStripe\Core\Injector\Injector: ShortCachingPolicy: class: SilverStripe\ControllerPolicy\Policies\CachingPolicy properties: CacheAge: 300 LongCachingPolicy: class: SilverStripe\ControllerPolicy\Policies\CachingPolicy properties: CacheAge: 3600 CustomPolicy: class: SilverStripe\ControllerPolicy\Policies\CustomHeaderPolicy properties: Headers: Custom-Header: "Hello" HomePageController: dependencies: Policies: LongCachingPolicy: '%$LongCachingPolicy' PageController: dependencies: Policies: ShortCachingPolicy: '%$ShortCachingPolicy' CustomPolicy: '%$CustomPolicy'

 Outcome of the array merging for the home page will be as follows: